hphelion/docs.hpcloud.com/apispecs/c1.1/swift/hp-object-storage-api.md

 Object names must not contain the double-quote ('"'), less-than ('\<') or greater-than ('\>') characters.
+While object names may contain the '/' character, the substrings '/./' and '/../' are not allowed in object names.
+Object names may
+not end with '/.' or '/..'.
 The object name length is limited to 1024 bytes.

 Although you use URL-encoding to specify the URI of a container or object, when the API returns names (as in listing a container), the displayed names are not URL-encoded (i.e., they are the original names).